JetBrains/kotlin-web-site/docs/reference/multi-declarations.md

 println(age)
 ```

-A multi-declarations is compiled down to the following code:
+A multi-declaration is compiled down to the following code:

 ``` kotlin
 val name = person.component1()